sparkflows/sparkflows-docs/docs/user-guide/web-app/map-table-columns.rst

 Designing
 ------------------

 - Add select component to load data depending upon added query and selected databricks connection.
-Add query in custom properties where key will be `query` and its value as query ex: If user wants to load databases they can add query as `show databases;`.
+Add query in custom properties where key will be `query` and its value as sql query ex: If user wants to load databases they can add query as `show databases;`.

    .. figure:: ../../_assets/web-app/map-table-columns/select-db.PNG
         :alt: web-app
         :width: 80%

-- If user wants to load tables list data in select component then, can add query as `show tables $database;`.
+- If user wants to load tables list data in select component then, can add sql query as `show tables $database;`.
 Here, `database` in `$database` is property name of some other component.
 When user select database then, this select option gets load.

    .. figure:: ../../_assets/web-app/map-table-columns/select-tbl.PNG
         :alt: web-app
         :width: 80%

-- If user wants add query as `select * from $database.$table limit 10;`.
+- If user wants add sql query as `select * from $database.$table limit 10;`.
 Here, `database` and `table` in `$database.$table` is property name of some other component.
 When user select database and table then, this select option gets load. then, in select component data load as first column is treated as the value to be returned and Second column is the display name if the second column is present.

    .. figure:: ../../_assets/web-app/map-table-columns/select.PNG
         :alt: web-app